September 2024

-The global submarine power cable market size was estimated at USD 14.6 billion in 2022 and is projected to hit around USD 32.86 billion by 2032, poised to grow at a CAGR of 8.5% during the forecast period from 2023 to 2032.
+The global submarine power cable market size is estimated at USD 17.11 billion in 2024 and is anticipated to reach around USD 38.69 billion by 2034 growing at a CAGR of 8.50% between 2024 and 2034.

 A submarine power cable is a specialized electrical transmission cable designed to carry electricity across bodies of water, typically beneath the seabed.
 These cables are essential for connecting offshore renewable energy sources, such as offshore wind farms and tidal energy installations, to onshore power grids.
 They are also used for interconnecting islands with mainland power systems and for international power transmission between neighboring countries.